sirensolutions/gcloud-es-cluster/README.md

 - The spawner script is `spawner.sh`.
 This runs on the controller, creates a one-shot puller script and invokes gcloud to create the slaves.
 - The constructor script is `constructor.sh`.
 This is invoked on each slave node by the puller.

+There are also two other scripts for use on the controller:

+- `killer.sh` deletes all nodes in a given cluster.
+It assumes the node naming convention used in the spawner.
+- `status.sh` lists all running clusters.
+With the argument "-v" it also queries elasticsearch for the status of the cluster.

 Proxy
 -----